paulvpop/clip-download-merge-save-open-access-gis-layers/tutorial.md

 For this tutorial, we will use the data from Google Open Buildings.
 You can view it at [Indian Open Maps viewer](https://indianopenmaps.com/viewer#source=/google-buildings/&map=7.71/28.345/94.558&terrain=false&base=Google+Hybrid).

-I will show three different methods to carry out merging and clipping - one using only R (most efficient for large files), another one only using QGIS (the least efficient for large files), and the last using R and QGIS (moderately efficient for large files).
+I will show three different methods to carry out merging and clipping - one using only R (moderately to most efficient for large files), another one only using QGIS (the least efficient for large files), and the last using R and QGIS (moderately to most efficient for large files).

 ### Method A - only using R

-The following is an R script to load, clip to study area, merge and save Google Open Buildings data
+The following is an R script to load, clip to study area, merge and save Google Open Buildings data in Parquet form.

+You can find this as a standalone script to download [here](https://github.com/paulvpop/clip-download-merge-save-open-access-gis-layers/blob/main/R_script_to_merge_clip_and_save_google_open_buildings_data.R).

 ```
 # First set your working directory